nus-cs3281/website/admin/callForApplications.md

 * **[CS3281]({{baseUrl}}/admin/cs3281.html)**
   * **Do a major contribution to a medium size OSS project** <br>
     Students will be working in teams to add a major feature to one of the **[NUS-OSS Projects](https://nus-oss.github.io/)** (of your choice) that are mentored by Dr Damith.
-Those who do well can stay with the project after the module and get promoted to higher positions (paid) of the project.
-In addition, those who score well for this module will get priority for internship positions for future SIP/ATAP rounds.
+Those who do well can stay with the project after the course and get promoted to higher positions (e.g., senior developer, area lead) of the project.

 * **[CS3282]({{baseUrl}}/admin/cs3282.html)**
   * **Manage a project** (take part in project administration, mentor junior developers)<br>